gboisse/gboisse.github.io/content/posts/03-this-is-us/index.md

 </div>
 <br/>
-We could imagine using a similar spatial hashing setup than the one used for our fluid simulation.
+We could imagine using a similar spatial hashing setup to the one used for our fluid simulation.
 However this time, we'll want to traverse the grid cells many times and in many different directions (a technique known as <a href="https://en.wikipedia.org/wiki/Ray_marching">ray marching</a>).
 So spatial hashing isn't a good fit here, as the overhead of accessing each visited cell would simply kill the performance.

-Instead, the data struture here should encompass the whole particle system's bounding box; we'd then advance the ray to the intersected edge of the box (if the ray started outside of the volume that is) and simply march through the cells from that point on, accumulating the amount of "matter" encountered on the way to derive the final opacity value.
+Instead, the data structure here should encompass the whole particle system's bounding box; we'd then advance the ray to the intersected edge of the box (if the ray started outside of the volume that is) and simply march through the cells from that point on, accumulating the amount of "matter" encountered on the way to derive the final opacity value.

 As for the data structure itself, I decided to still go with a sparse approach, again using tiles made of 4x4x4 cells.
 This time though, the buffer storing the tiles is allocated fully, accounting for the worst-case scenario.